ya22015/ClipboardManager/README.md

 ## Overview

-The Clipboard Manager is a simple Python script that serves as a background clipboard manager, monitoring the system clipboard and maintaining a history of clipboard entries.
+The Clipboard Manager is a Python script that serves as a background clipboard manager, monitoring the system clipboard and maintaining a history of clipboard entries.
 Users can conveniently access this history through a system tray icon.

 ## Features